 From here I headed to the St Paul’s Cathedral, quite an impressive building.
 There are benches around, so you can sit and contemplate its grandeur.

 Then I crossed the Millennium Bridge, passed by the Globe Theatre, and strolled along the embankment towards the Tower Bridge.
 And it started raining when I was so close!
 Luckily, it did not last but you can see the clouds in my pictures.
 And the famous Tower is just across the bridge.

-That’s it!
+That’s it, my 1 day in London!
 If this is something you are ready to undertake, then put on your best shoes as it will be a walk to remember!
 In addition, you might be interested in the free places to visit in London.
 But first things first: don’t forget to have a hearty breakfast 🙂

 More on London:

 Some of the links below may be affiliate links, meaning that I will get a small commission (it won’t cost you anything!) if you click and book accommodation.
 As you can see, I do not use advertising on this website, so it will help me to keep this blog going.

 Well, in any city you travel, you have to stay somewhere 🙂 When I search for accommodation, I always use two options: it is either AirBnB (click here for a discount on your first booking with AirBnB) or Booking.com.